XRPLF/xrpl-dev-portal/content/freeze.md

 Because no party has a privileged place in the Ripple Consensus Ledger, the freeze feature cannot prevent a counterparty from conducting transactions in XRP or funds issued by other counterparties.
 No one can freeze XRP.

-All freeze settings are independent of whether the balance is positive or negative.
-Either the currency issuer or the currency holder can freeze a trust line.
-In both cases, the balance on that trust line can only change in transactions that go directly from one party of the trust line to the other.
+All freeze settings can be enacted regardless of whether the balance(s) to be frozen are positive or negative.
+Either the currency issuer or the currency holder can freeze a trust line; however, the effect of a currency holder freezing an issuer is minimal.

 Individual Freeze
 -----------------

 The **Individual Freeze** feature is a setting on a trust line.
+When an issuing account enables the Individual Freeze setting, the following rules apply:

+* Payments can still occur directly between the two parties of the frozen trust line.
-When an account enables the Individual Freeze setting, the counterparty of that trust line can no longer send or receive issuances on the frozen trust line, except in transactions that go directly to and from the account itself.
+* The counterparty of that trust line can no longer decrease its balance on the frozen trust line, except in direct payments to the issuer.
+* The counterparty can still receive payments from others on the frozen trust line.
+* The counterparty's offers to sell the currency issued on the frozen trust line are [considered unfunded](transactions.html#lifecycle-of-an-offer).

 A gateway can freeze the trust line linking it to a counterparty if that counterparty shows suspicious activity or violates the gateway's terms of use.
+The gateway should also freeze the counterparty in any connector systems the gateway operates.
+(Otherwise, an account could still engage in undesired activity by sending payments through the gateway's connector.)

 An individual can freeze the trust line to a gateway.
 This has no effect on transactions between the gateway and other users.
 It does, however, prevent other accounts, including [hot wallets](gateway_guide.html#hot-and-cold-wallets) from sending that gateway's issued currency to the individual.
+It has no effect on offers.

 The Individual Freeze applies to a single currency only.
 In order to freeze multiple currencies with a particular counterparty, the account must enable Individual Freeze on the trust lines for each currency individually.